 President’s Scholarship Financial Benefits

-Tuition and General Fees: The President’s Scholarship will cover tuition and fees for eight consecutive fall and spring academic semesters (plus one summer education abroad) or graduation whichever comes first.
+Tuition and General Fees: The President’s Scholarship will cover tuition and fees for eight consecutive fall and spring academic semesters (plus one summer education abroad) or graduation, whichever comes first.
 The President’s Scholarship cannot be extended to a fifth year.
-General Fees do not include special fees that are included in some course work.
-The President’s Scholarship does not pay for books, computers, or parking.
-The President’s Scholarship does not cover expenses for May Term, Summer I, Summer II, August term, J-term, Alternative Spring Break, or special courses such as the Human Rights Pilgrimage.
+General Fees do not include special fees that are included with some course work.
+The President’s Scholarship does not pay for books, computers or parking.
+The President’s Scholarship does not cover expenses for May Term, Summer I, Summer II, August term, Jan-term, Alternative Spring Break, or special courses such as the Human Rights Pilgrimage (additional note below).
 The President’s Scholarship is increased as SMU tuition and fees are increased.

-SMU-in-Taos Retreat: For first year President’s Scholars, the President’s Scholarship will pay for the round-trip airfare and campus room and board for the SMU-in-Taos retreat.
-For the sophomore, junior, and senior years, the Scholars are responsible for a modest payment ($100 in 2013) to cover a portion of the airfare.
-The President’s Scholarship will pay the rest of the airfare and room and board.
+SMU-in-Taos Retreat: For first year President’s Scholars, the President’s Scholarship will pay for the round-trip transportation and campus room and board for the SMU-in-Taos retreat.
+For the sophomore, junior, and senior years, the Scholars are responsible for a modest payment ($100 in 2018) to cover a portion of the transportation.
+The President’s Scholarship will pay the rest of the transportation and room and board.
 Each Scholar is responsible for spending money and any medical necessities.

-Education Abroad: The President’s Scholarship will cover tuition and fees for one summer program plus one academic year program (either one semester or whole year depending on how the program is defined).
-The President’s Scholarship covers one round-trip airfare for education abroad.
-The President’s Scholarship will not cover two separate academic semester programs.
+Education Abroad: The President’s Scholarship will cover tuition for one SMU-approved summer or interterm program plus one SMU-approved academic year program: either one semester or one year depending on the program) through SMU.
+The President’s Scholarship covers round-trip airfare for one education abroad experience.
+The President’s Scholarship will not cover two separate academic semester programs or two summer or interterm study abroad programs.
+President’s Scholars are responsible for paying any deposits or commitment fees as well as room and board.
+Airline reservations must be done through Rachel Ball-Phillips, the President’s Scholars Senior Program Specialist.

 SMU-in-Taos: If the President’s Scholar does not make use of the education abroad option, a June session at the SMU-in-Taos campus may be substituted.
 For this SMU-in-Taos June term, the President’s Scholarship will cover tuition and fees, but the Scholar is responsible for room and board, spending money, insurance, and transportation.
 Support for this SMU-in-Taos in June option will preclude support for any education abroad program.